kpsasikumar13/Portfolio-Website/README.md

 # SHAPEAI WEB DEV WITH BOOTSTRAP BOOTCAMP
-Hi I'm Sasikumar,I made this project during the 7 Days Free Bootcamp, conducted by SHAPEAI.
+Hi I'm Sasikumar,<br>I made this project during the 7 Days Free Bootcamp which is conducted by SHAPEAI.
 The instructor during the session was Mr.Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.
 <br><br>Here's the link for you to watch the sessions as well<br>